collective/collective.dynamicmosaic/src/collective/dynamicmosaic/tests/rendering.rst

 * The ``<head />`` section from the rendered tiles has been merged into the ``<head />`` of the output page.

+Notice how collective.dynamicmosaic performed the following:

+* Replaced all data-dynamic-tile ids with the data-tile ids provided by the pluggable IDynamicTilesAssignment adapter.
+* This dynamic id replacement affects both the page layout (content) and site layout i.e. is executed across the whole page.